HackITtoday/devdot-blog/app/elements/blog-posts/posts/post01.md

 ### Encapsulation

+#### Local DOM

 As an element it works on top of Web Components.
 It has something callled 'local DOM' which encapasulates the tags inside it.
 This means that you control the composition.
 Everything you see in bold are terms that the Polymer team use a lot some be clear on their meaning.
 An element has the DOM encapasulated and therefore cotrols the composition.

 Think of it like this.
-It's a room.
-The element is a conductor.
-The tags and javascript are the orchestrer.
-This element works inside itself and this is important then can expose a simple API.
+It's an orchestra
+The element is mediating it's one elements, dom etc (composition) like a conductor.
+Each element has it's own use.
+The violins play the violin part, the brass the brass.
+The API that is exposed is it's piece of music.
+This element then exposes it's API, the full composition of music as it's API.
 This element and it's API can then be used by another element which encapasulates that and uses that element in it's composition and then does the same.
+For instance a DJ could use the orchestra piece (API) and another element such as a beat and it then creates it's API.
+So on and so on.

 You can then use attributes to input into the Elements and then you have an Output, an API that another element can use.
 For example one of the best Polymer elements is this.You